Extensional and Intensional Semantics of Bounded and Unbounded Nondeterminism: Abstract

-We give extensional and intensional characterizations of nondeterministic functional programs: as structure preserving functions between \emph{biorders}, and as nondeterministic \emph{sequential algorithms} on \emph{ordered concrete data structures} which compute them.
-A fundamental result establishes that the extensional and intensional representations of non-deterministic programs are equivalent, by showing how to construct a unique sequential algorithm which computes a given monotone and stable function, and describing the conditions on sequential algorithms which correspond to continuity with respect to each order.
+We give extensional and intensional characterizations of functional programs with nondeterminism: as structure preserving functions between \emph{biorders}, and as nondeterministic \emph{sequential algorithms} on \emph{ordered concrete data structures} which compute them.
+A fundamental result establishes that these extensional and intensional representations are equivalent, by showing how to construct the unique sequential algorithm which computes a given monotone and stable function, and describing the conditions on sequential algorithms which correspond to continuity with respect to each order.

-We illustrate by defining may and must-testing denotational semantics for a sequential functional language with bounded and unbounded choice operators.
+We illustrate by defining may-testing and must-testing denotational semantics for sequential functional languages with bounded and unbounded choice operators.
 We prove that these are computationally adequate, despite the non-continuity of the must-testing semantics of unbounded nondeterminism.

-In the bounded case, we prove that our continuous models are fully abstract with respect to may and must-testing by identifying a simple universal type, which may also form the basis for models of the untyped $\lambda$-calculus.
+In the bounded case, we prove that our continuous models are fully abstract with respect to may-testing and must-testing by identifying a simple universal type, which may also form the basis for models of the untyped $\lambda$-calculus.
 In the unbounded case we observe that our model contains computable functions which are not denoted by terms, by identifying a further ``weak continuity'' property of the definable elements, and use this to establish that it is not fully abstract.

 \keywords{Nondeterminism, Denotational Semantics, Biorders, Sequential algorithms} \subjclass{F.3.2[Semantics of Programming Languages]} \titlecomment{}